Subjects and Curriculum | Epsom College

 The arts and humanities are covered with lessons in Geography, History, Religious Studies and English.
 Creatively, pupils are well catered for with lessons in Art, Music and Drama.

 Wellbeing is timetabled for one lesson a week and covers a range of issues related to your child’s personal, social, relational and mental wellbeing.
-And Lower School pupils are also introduced to the art of reading, researching, reasoning and public speaking in weekly Trivium lessons.
+Lower School pupils are also introduced to the art of reading, researching, reasoning and public speaking in weekly Trivium lessons.

 Middle Fourth (Year 9)

 Pupils choose a modern language from French, German and Spanish, and supplement that with either a second modern language or a choice of either Latin or Classical Civilisation.
+There are also options for keen linguists to take two modern languages and take our advanced Latin course in co-curricular time.

 GCSEs (Years 10 & 11)